 Either can be seen by appointment.

-The Chaplain (email@example.com) is available to any member of the college of any or no religious belief to discuss any matter in confidence.
-He is a qualified Counsellor and is in college throughout the week, except Wednesdays, and his room is Kilcanon 1.
-Email, telephone on 276236, or contact him through the Porters' Lodge in any emergency.
+The Chaplain (firstname.lastname@example.org) is available to any member of the college of any or no religious belief to discuss any matter in confidence.
+She is in college throughout the week, and her room is Kilcanon 1.
+Email, telephone on 276236, or contact her through the Porters' Lodge in any emergency.

 JCR and GCR welfare officers are always available to offer help and are easily contacted on their college email addresses.The welfare reps are:

-JCR Welfare Reps: Jack Chapman and Samantha Comben
+JCR Welfare Reps: Ed Appleby and Catriona Collerton

 JCR LGB Rep: Rachel McCafferty